bsweat/checkboxify/README.md

 ####Anchor becomes your checkbox, with three states instead of two.
 Including a "-", indicating without.

-You can default classes by adding .check, or .without by default.
-Clicking will toggle through
+You can default classes by adding .check, or .without by default and clicking will toggle from checked to without to empty.

 There is a callback on state change, with a parameter letting you know what the current state is... either "empty", "check", or "without".